graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

     - If {IsExposed(declaringDirective)} is false
       - return false
-    - Let {declaringDirectives} be the list of any directives across all subgraphs with the same coordiante and kind as {declaringDirective}
+    - Let {declaringDirectives} be the list of any directives across all subgraphs with the same coordinate and kind as {declaringDirective}
     - If {member} is in {CommonArguments(declaringDirectives)}
       - return true
     - return false